WHHY-FM: History

-The station first operated in downtown Montgomery.
-During the late 1960s the station moved from the Frank Leu Building downtown, into a house on Norman Bridge Road.
+WHHY-FM first operated in downtown Montgomery.
+The station went on the air on September 9, 1962.
+During the late 1960s, the station moved from the Frank Leu Building downtown, into a house on Norman Bridge Road.
 A broadcast wing was added to the back of the building in the early 1970s.
-The original "WHHY" was an AM station (1440 AM) owned by Holt/Robinson.
+WHHY-FM was the FM sister station of WHHY (1440 AM), owned by Holt/Robinson.
 The FM station on 101.9 was an automated FM country music station before becoming a rock station.
 It would be known as "The Music FM - Y-102".
-The FM station would simulcast the AM's morning show (06:00-10:00) hosted by longtime personality and program director Larry Stevens.
-This was followed on AM by Kris O'Kelly (10:00-14:00), "The Thin Man" (14:00-18:00), music director Lanny West (18:00-22:00) Jeffry Tilden (22:00-02:00) and public relations director Mike Sanders (02:00-06:00).
-During the 1970s Y-102 would split from the AM at 10 am each morning and would broadcast light classic rock (Elton John, ELO, Billy Joel, Bob Seger, etc.) The AM was CHR.
+The FM station would simulcast the AM's morning show hosted by longtime personality and program director Larry Stevens.
+This was followed on AM by Kris O'Kelly, "The Thin Man", music director Lanny West, Jeffry Tilden, and public relations director Mike Sanders.
+During the 1970s Y-102 would split from the AM at 10 am each morning and would broadcast light classic rock, while WHHY AM played top 40.

-WHHY boasted a very large and well equipped news department that was known for pioneering the use of a geographically distributed severe weather team that reported live from locations along the predicted path of severe weather and possible tornadoes.
+WHHY had a large and well equipped news department that was known for the use of a geographically distributed severe weather team that reported live from locations along the predicted path of severe weather and possible tornadoes.

 The news team was on call 24-7 and no breaking news events in the broadcast coverage area went uncovered.
 The news staff included Don Phelps, Angie Wilson, Jennifer Reid, Jim McDade, Jimmy Carter, Henry Schmitt, and the legendary Robert Charles.
 Charles is fondly remembered for his news closer borrowed from the poetic quatrain of Omar Khayyám, “The Moving Finger writes; and, having writ, moves on!”.